The Layer Tree

 image

-myimportedlayer and its child layers is defined in a separate file
+myimportedlayer and its child layers are defined in a separate file

 Layer Visibility and Behaviors

-In the tree every layer can have an Active-If condition.
-Depending on this condition the layer is active or hidden.
-When looking at the tree in the configurator you can see if a layer is currently visible by looking at the blue border on the left side.
-If it is visible the layer is active, else it is hidden.
+In the tree, every layer can have an Active-If condition.
+Depending on this condition, the layer is either active or hidden.
+When viewing the tree in the configurator, you can check if a layer is currently visible by looking at the blue border on the left side.
+If the border is visible, the layer is active; if not, it is hidden.

-When a layer is hidden in the tree all it's elements are not used anymore.
-Behaviors defined on the layer, variables, sub layers, virtual triggers, layer scripts and other elements will also be hidden from the controller.
+When a layer is hidden, all its elements are also hidden.
+Behaviors defined on the layer, variables, sub layers, virtual triggers, layer scripts, and other elements are hidden or disabled from the controller.

-In the simplified example you can see the root layer.
-It defines a Behavior called Behavior1.
-As the layer 2 above redefines the behavior, the one that will be shown on the controller is the one defined on layer 2, as it is higher up in the tree.
-The Behavior Behavior2 is not covered and therefore the definition on the root layer is the active one.
+In the simplified example below, the root layer defines a Behavior called Behavior1.
+Since layer 2 above it redefines the behavior, the one shown on the controller is the one defined on layer 2, as it is higher up in the tree.
+Behavior2 on the other hand is not redefined, so the definition on the root layer is the active one.

 example tree